 About Ben Jonson

-Ben Jonson was a 16th century English poet who utilized various approaches in writing, such as poetry itself and essays.
+Apart from that Ben Jonson utilized various approaches in writing, such as poetry itself and essays.
 His career accomplishments also carried him into other fields, such as his time in the military, his experience at laying bricks, and his endeavors as an actor.
 Among the most notable poets of memorable history then, he could be seen as one of the primary jacks of all trades.
-Shockingly, he spent time in prison for murdering Gabriel Spencer, but he experienced writing notoriety through his patronage from King James I, “the Tribe of Ben,” and fellow authors like Shakespeare during his lifetime.
+Shockingly, he spent time in prison for murdering Gabriel Spencer, but he experienced writing notoriety through his patronage from King James I, “The Tribe of Ben” and fellow authors like Shakespeare during his lifetime.
 His was a unique life, no doubt, and his writing has led him to be a relevant name in modern times.